-Soccer: Australia union seeks help for detained Bahraini refugee player
+Australia union seeks help for detained Bahraini refugee player

 “That’s a huge failure on their behalf and must be remedied,” he told Reuters at a hotel in Dubai on Sunday while attending the Asian Cup.

-Failure to work towards Araibi’s return to Australia, where he was granted asylum in 2017 after fleeing Bahrain three years earlier, could make Sheikh Salman’s candidacy for re-election “untenable”, he added.
+When asked by Reuters to respond, an AFC spokesman said: “The AFC is working with many stakeholders including FIFA, and as this work is ongoing we will make no further comment.”

-When asked by Reuters to respond to Didulica’s comments, an AFC spokesman said: “The AFC is working with many stakeholders including FIFA, and as this work is ongoing we will make no further comment.”
+A Bahrain government spokesperson said there was no threat to Araibi’s life and he could appeal if he returned.

-Sheikh Salman could not be reached and the Bahrain state media office did not immediately reply to a request for comment.
+“The two people convicted with him appealed against their convictions and were found not guilty under due legal process by Bahrain’s independent judiciary,” the spokesperson said.

 Araibi was a vocal critic of Sheikh Salman, a cousin of Bahrain’s king, when he contested the FIFA presidential election in 2015.
 During the campaign, which he lost to Gianni Infantino, Sheikh Salman was strongly criticized by some rights groups.